Cirkit Designer Logo

 Technical Specifications

-The ADAPTO 5 VOLT is designed to meet the needs of low-power electronic devices.
+The ADAPTO 5 VOLT is designed to meet the needs of a wide range of electronic applications.
 Below are its key technical details:

 Input Voltage Range 100-240V AC, 50/60Hz